 Snug rental references are widely accepted and trusted

 - In many local areas, more than 90% of rental references sent via Snug are completed quickly online.
-Since launching in 2017, More than 100,000 property managers have submitted references on Snug so you’re in good company.
+Since launching in 2017, More than 39,000 agents have submitted references on Snug so you’re in good company.

 Snug believes in factual, fair and transparent references